All states & territories now require or encourage workplaces to have some form of a COVIDSafe Plan (or similar). For example:

 ensure physical distancing (1.5 metres)

-wear a fitted face mask that covers the nose and mouth
+wear a fitted face mask that covers the nose and mouth (update: now highly recommended indoors but only mandatory in certain settings such as care facilities)

 practice good hygiene